Sebukpor/multi-cancer-classification/README.md

 - **Fast and Efficient:** The model processes medical images quickly, providing predictions within seconds.

 ## Model Architecture
 The model is based on the **Xception** architecture, fine-tuned for multi-cancer classification.
-This model has been trained on a diverse set of cancer images to detect multiple cancer types with high accuracy.
+This model has been trained on  26 diverse set of cancer images to detect multiple cancer types with high accuracy.

 Key Components:
 - **Convolutional Layers:** Extract features from input images.